HTMLHrishi/BlinkitGroceryData/README.md

 # BlinkitGroceryData
-v# Blinkit Grocery Data Analysis 📊
+# Blinkit Grocery Data Analysis 📊

 This project is an interactive **Power BI dashboard** analyzing grocery sales and operational performance data from Blinkit.
 The dashboard provides insights into customer behavior, sales trends, product performance, and inventory planning.